ThreeFx/d3servercheck/README.md

 When prompted if you want to change the policy, enter `Y` and press enter.

+Note: This may be a high risk if you are prone to fishing/social engineering attacks. **Do this at your own risk!**

 ## Running the program

 Download a ZIP archive of this repository (top-right of the file listings),